bot-wheels/docs/docs/project-guide/Running-Bot-Training-with-PPO.md

    ```

 3. **Configure Bot Settings**
-   In the `setting.cfg` file, adjust the bot's parameters to define how the training loop behaves.
+   In the [`settings.cfg`](https://github.com/bot-wheels/bot-wheels-core/blob/main/src/settings.cfg) file, adjust the bot's parameters to define how the training loop behaves.
 For example, you can modify episode lengths, reward function details, or specific environment constants.
 Any change here affects how the bot explores and learns within the PPO framework.

 4. **Initiate Training**
-   After configuring your environment and creating the `SimpleAgent` instance, start the training loop by calling:
+   After configuring your environment and creating the [`SimpleAgent`](https://github.com/bot-wheels/bot-wheels-core/blob/main/src/training/agent.py#L325) instance, start the training loop by calling:

    ```python
    agent.train()